vdplasthijs/missing_matplotlib/README.md

-# missing_matplotlib
+# missmat
-Simple functions to complement matplotlib
+Simple functions to complement matplotlib.

+missmat (missing matplotlib) is imported as `mim`